EEN 531 Microcontrollers (3 Credits)

-Introduces students to the various styles of technical 147 writing.
-Style manuals used for master's theses at Norfolk State and the standard technical style manuals that are used for technical journals will be introduced.
-Students will also learn how to do detailed database searches on technical topics.
-Exhaustive bibliographic studies of technical issues will be developed
+This course introduces students to various styles of technical writing.
+Style manuals used for master's theses at Norfolk State and the standard technical style manuals for technical journals will be reviewed.
+Students will also learn how to conduct detailed database searches on technical topics.
+Exhaustive bibliographic studies of technical issues will be developed.

 EEN 601 Systems Modeling (3 Credits)